chatterjee-d/QuITO/README.md

-# Quasi-Interpolation based Trajectory Optimization
+# Quasi-Interpolation based Trajectory Optimization u

 ## Introduction

 This is a private repository which includes codes and documents related to the **Quasi-Interpolation based Trajectory Optimization (QuITO)**.
 The package is built on MATLAB and can be used for constrained trajectory optimization.